Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Outer zone

-(I remind that $\mu \le Ch|\log h|^{-1}$).
-One can reduce the power of logarithms but it is not worth of our efforts now; I just notice that modulo $O(h^{-2})$ (\ref{7-2}) is equal to the same expression with $u$ replaced by $u^0+u^1$ where $u^0$ and $u^1$ are first two terms of approximation:
+Using rescaling arguments one can prove rather easily that we can take effectively $T_0\asymp h$ and thus to reduce the power of the logarithmic factors but it is not worth of our efforts now; we just notice that modulo $O(h^{-2})$ expression (\ref{18-6-37}) is equal to the same expression with $U$ replaced by $U^0+u^1$ where $U^0$ and $U^1$ are first two terms of approximation: